IIT-EnergySystemModels/openTEPES/doc/rst/Projects.rst

   `S. Gómez Sánchez <https://www.iit.comillas.edu/people/sgomez>`_, `L. Herding <https://www.iit.comillas.edu/people/lherding>`_, `T. Freire <https://www.iit.comillas.edu/people/tfreire>`_

-    It aims to investigate new technologies and simulation models in the field of renewable generation, storage systems and flexible demand management and operation of the distribution network.
+    It aims to investigate new technologies and simulation models in the field of renewable generation, storage systems, flexible demand management, and operation of the distribution network.
-    A 100% renewable and decarbonised energy mix is sought, effectively integrated into the electrical system of the future in a flexible, efficient and safe way.
+    A 100% renewable and decarbonized energy mix is sought, effectively integrated into the electrical system of the future in a flexible, efficient, and safe way.

 - `Improving energy system modelling tools and capacity <https://www.iit.comillas.edu/proyectos/mostrar_proyecto.php.en?nombre_abreviado=REFORMS>`_, developed for the **European Commission**.
   October 2020 - June 2022.
   `S. Lumbreras <https://www.iit.comillas.edu/people/slumbreras>`_, `A. Ramos <https://www.iit.comillas.edu/people/aramos>`_, `P. Linares <https://www.iit.comillas.edu/people/pedrol>`_, `D. Santos <https://www.iit.comillas.edu/people/doliveira>`_,
   `M. Pérez-Bravo <https://www.iit.comillas.edu/people/mperezb>`_, `A.F.
 Rodríguez Matas <https://www.iit.comillas.edu/people/afrmatas>`_, `J.C.
 Romero <https://www.iit.comillas.edu/people/jcromero>`_

-    It aims to improve the description of the Spanish energy system in model TIMES-SINERGIA, from the technologies considered or a higher time resolution to the detailed modeling of the power sector, such as the inclusion of transmission constraints, with openTEPES.
+    It aims to improve the description of the Spanish energy system in the model TIMES-SINERGIA, from the technologies considered or a higher time resolution to the detailed modeling of the power sector, such as the inclusion of transmission constraints, with openTEPES.

 - `MODESC – Platform of innovative models for speeding the energy transition towards a decarbonized economy <https://www.iit.comillas.edu/proyectos/mostrar_proyecto.php.en?nombre_abreviado=MODESC_RETOS>`_, developed for the **Ministry of Science and Innovation** under **Retos Colaboración 2019** program (RTC2019-007315-3).
   September 2020 - December 2023.